netdata/netdata/README.md

 Netdata has taken the first step into the world of Kubernetes, with a beta version of a [Helm chart](https://github.com/netdata/helmchart) for deployment to a k8s cluster and [proper naming](https://github.com/netdata/netdata/pull/5576) of the cgroup containers.
 We have [big plans](https://github.com/netdata/netdata/issues/5392) for Kubernetes, so stay tuned!

-A [major refactoring of the python.d plugin](https://github.com/netdata/netdata/pull/5552) has resulted in a dramatic decrease of the required memory, making Netdata even more resource efficient.
+A [major refactoring of the python.d plugin](https://github.com/netdata/netdata/pull/5552) has resulted in a dramatic decrease of the required memory, making Netdata even more resource-efficient.

 We also added charts for IPC shared memory segments and total memory used.